 • Migration to the cloud and leveraging modern technologies

-• Removing technological dependency from DentaQuest
+• Removing technological dependencies

 • Developing tech stack to house a single source of truth with both a data lake and data warehouse